eclipse-project/eclipse-project.github.io/pages/homepage/english.md

       sexual orientation, relationships, coming out and cultural diversity but it is also a place to meet like minded people and to enjoy an evening without fear of being judged.
+    subtitle: enjoy an evening without fear of being judged
     title: we create a safe space
-    subtitle: enjoy an evening without fear of being judged
+  - content: >-
-  - content: Another pillar of our work is the language classes.
+      Another pillar of our work is the language classes.
 Many members of the group face discrimination in other educational spaces.
 They stopped joining these groups and are therefore left without any education.
 This is why we decided to offer language classes in small groups, in order to meet their needs as good as possible.
+    subtitle: lorem ipsum
     title: learn a language
+  - content: >-
+      Once a week one of the group members is conducting an aerobic or dance class, which enables people to get some physical activity and is a good way to reduce stress.
+Apart from this we organise other activities like beach trips, birthday parties or other excursions.
     subtitle: lorem ipsum
-  - content: Once a week one of the group members is conducting an aerobic or dance class, which enables people to get some physical activity and is a good way to reduce stress.
-Apart from this we organise other activities like beach trips, birthday parties or other excursions.
     title: exercise and socialise
+  - content: >-
+      We connect the members of our group to other organisations, which can support them in other needs.
+Through our network we can refer them to the following services
     subtitle: lorem ipsum
-    cards:
-      - text: Medical support
-      - text: STD testing
-      - text: Legal advice
-      - text: Counselling services
-      - text: Education
-      - text: Social activities
-      - text: Psychosocial services
-      - text: Housing
-  - content: We connect the members of our group to other organisations, which can support them in other needs.
-Through our network we can refer them to the following services
     title: connect with organisations and services
-    subtitle: lorem ipsum
+  - content: >-
-  - content: In order for the members of our group to not lose their support, when they leave Greece, we are building a network of initiatives all over Europe, which are supporting LGBTI+ refugees.
+      In order for the members of our group to not lose their support, when they leave Greece, we are building a network of initiatives all over Europe, which are supporting LGBTI+ refugees.
 This enables us to refer members of our group to other support networks.